7 New York City Experiences You Can Only Have in Winter

 During the holiday season, holiday shops set up temporary storefronts in Union Square Park, Columbus Circle and Bryant Park.
 Many of the goods sold in these spots are handcrafted, so if you're looking for a souvenir for someone special, these are the places to find one-of-a-kind gifts.

 See the Radio City Christmas Spectacular

 Nothing will put you in the holiday spirit quite like the Radio City Christmas Spectacular, where the members of the famous New York City Rockettes perform holiday-inspired dances.
 Santa Claus makes a special appearance, too.
-If you stick around by the stage door afterwards, some of the Rockettes are more than happy to sign your show program.
+If you stick around by the stage door afterward, some of the Rockettes will be more than happy to sign your show program.

 Tour the Fifth Avenue Holiday Display Windows

 Feast your eyes on the intricate holiday displays in the storefront windows of the high-end shops on Fifth Avenue.
-Start your tour at 58th Street with high-end retailer Bergdorf Goodman, then head toward 49th Street to take in the Saks Fifth Avenue holiday light show.
+Start your tour at 58th Street at Bergdorf Goodman, then head toward 49th Street to take in the Saks Fifth Avenue holiday light show.

 End at Macy's department store in midtown's Herald Square for a peek at its animated window displays set in picturesque winter scenes.
 For many people in the USA, Macy’s is synonymous with the holidays.
 The 1947 film "Miracle on 34th Street," which is set at this flagship Macy’s store, is usually televised during the holidays.
 Each year, thousands of people kick off the holiday season by watching the Macy’s Thanksgiving Day Parade on television or in person.